jintoppy/protractor-html-screenshot-reporter/README.md

 ```

 After the test run, you can see that, a screenshots folder will be created with all the reports generated.

+## Changelog
+### v0.1.0
+Support for Jasmine 2.x.
+Updating `protractor-angular-screenshot-reporter` to conform to the new custom_reporter.js format introduced by Jasmine 2.x, via compatibility method `getJasmine2Reporter`.
+More details on this format can be found at: http://jasmine.github.io/2.1/custom_reporter.html

+### v0.0.x
+Support for Jasmine 1.x.

 ## License